Welcome to the Benalmádena Cable Car!!!

 Another interesting plant to be found here is the juniper.
 It is also an indigenous European species which has been very useful to man since years gone by, from the wood industry to the production of diuretic potions, as well as for distilling and the production of alcoholic drinks.
 It adapts very well to limey soils on sunny, open and dry terrain where there is scarce vegetation.
 But the juniper is best known for its cones which constitute one of gin’s main ingredients, giving it flavour and aroma.

-You will have noticed how few trees there.
+While observing the surroundings with the audioguide, you will have noticed how few trees there.
 This is because the holly oak and carob tree woods were cut down towards the end of the 19th century to produce the charcoal required at the time by Malaga’s industries.
 There are still some scattered examples of holly oaks, kermes oaks, gall-oaks and cork oaks, all of which belong to the Quercus species.
 Most of the trees we see today are the result of reforestation and in particular the Aleppo pines because it is the species which best tolerates the dry climate and terrain which is poor in nutrients.